-Market Making is an easy bot to use, but there are a couple of things that you have to keep in mind to let it trade successfully.
-We have made a checklist that will help you with the configuration and ensure your first Market Making trades will happen.
+Market Making is an easy bot to use, but there are a couple of things that you have to keep in mind for it to trade successfully.
+Here is a checklist that will help you with the configuration and execute your first Market Making trades.

 Subscription The first thing you have to check is whether you have a Hero Hopper subscription assigned to your Market Making Hopper template.